chenghuaWang/nncv/README.md

 ## nncv's lang

 nncv provides a small programming language called aten-lang(The aten for nncv is different from the aten for torch. :joy: ).
 It use antlr as its frontend(lexer/parser), mlir/llvm as its backend. nncv defined a `aten dialect` as its high-level IR, and use mlir's downstream dialects as its low-level IR.
-You can use the command below to run a aten file.
+You can use the command below to run an aten file.

 ```sh
 nncv-c -run example.aten
 ```

 The nncv's compiler will do 3 stages lowering(aten-lang-->aten dialect-->mlir's dialects-->llvm ir) and use LLVM's JIT to execute it.
-Aten-lang provides a `pfor`(parallel-for) mechanism, which will lowering all `pfor` scope to `affine.for` in mlir.
+Aten-lang provides a `pfor`(parallel-for) mechanism, which will lowering all `pfor` scopes to `affine.for` in mlir.
 Such as:

 ```aten
 @package = "main";